 - Reduced blood pressure – Exercise reduces blood pressure, and can even help people with diagnosed hypertension experience fewer symptoms.

-In addition to these physical benefits, exercise offers some key psychological benefits as well:
+In addition to these physical benefits, exercise for seniors offers some key psychological benefits as well:

 - Improved mood – Exercise is well known to be a general mood enhancer.